CCC Alert Frequently Asked Questions

 What is my Username and Initial Password?

-Your Username will be your Calhoun issued 9-Digit "C" Number.
-The default password will be "cal" plus the last 5 digits of your "C" Number.
+Your username will be your Calhoun issued 9-Digit "C" Number.
+The default password will be your Birth Date in the following format "MMDDYY"

 We strongly recommend you modify your password on your initial login.
 Once logged in, you will be able to add or update your emergency contact information at any time through this site.
 YOU ARE RESPONSIBLE FOR UPDATING YOUR INFORMATION AS IT CHANGES THROUGHOUT THE SEMESTER.